LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/report-builder-overview.md

 * Z3 = Sydney, Australia.
 The time zone for the Sydney farm is AEST.

-## Evolution of LivePerson BI

-Analytics Builder is a new and improved version of LivePerson BI dashboards (which remains fully accessible to Conversational Cloud users).

-With superior performance, an additional layer of messaging KPIs, and the ability to tailor dashboards to specific business needs, the Analytics Builder goes beyond the capabilities available in BI.

-The following considerations should be taken into account when using the Analytics Builder:

-1. Unlike the Agent Manager BI dashboards, Analytics Builder presents data in the account’s time zone.
-2. Scheduling is performed by LivePerson administrators.

 ### Exporting to PDF

 Users are able to export dossiers to a formatted PDF file, including visualizations and advanced formatting options such as: